Gambling disorder

 This information is for anyone who is worried about their gambling, or knows someone whose gambling has become a problem.

-Gambling disorder is a repeated pattern of gambling behaviour where someone:
+Gambling disorder is a repeated pattern of gambling behaviour where:

-- continues to gamble despite negative consequences and
+- someone continues to gamble or increase how much they gamble despite negative consequences

-Gambling disorder is also sometimes called compulsive gambling, problem gambling or gambling addiction.
+Gambling disorder is also sometimes called gambling addiction, problem gambling and compulsive gambling.

 Gambling disorder can have a big impact on your personal and family life, your work and education, and the things you enjoy.

-In the UK, gambling is a relatively common activity that people do for fun.
-However, some people do find it difficult to keep their gambling under control.
+In the UK, gambling is a relatively common activity.
+Many people who gamble experience negative consequences from it, and find it difficult to keep their gambling under control.

-Roughly 1 in every 100 people have a gambling disorder.
-A further 4 to 7 people in every 100 gamble at risky levels that can become a problem in the future.
+Roughly 2-3 in every 100 people have gambling disorder.
+8-12 in every 100 people gamble in ways that are either harmful or at risk of becoming harmful in the future.

-Most people are aware of gambling through the lottery, on sports or on casino games.
-However, some people can also develop a problem gambling through investments and trading or spending money in mobile or online games.
+There are many different types of gambling behaviours.
+For example, most people are aware of gambling through electronic gaming machines or slots, scratch cards, the lottery, on sports betting or on casino games.
+However, some people can also gamble through betting on investment products or spending money to gain rewards in mobile or online games.

 Often people don’t recognise that these are also a type of gambling and struggle to acknowledge that they have lost control.